adamsilver/fdpb/05-an-inbox.md

 ### A True Menu

-Aware of the pitfalls of both adapative design and opening a menu on hover, we can proceed to design a true, responsive menu that opens on click.
+Aware of the pitfalls of both adaptive design and opening a menu on hover, we can proceed to design a true, responsive menu that opens on click.

 ![True menu](./images/05/true-menu.png)